freebsd/pkg/README.md

     	# pkg install -r myrepo zsh

-where `myrepo` is one of the tags shown in the `pkg -vv` output.
-You can then tell pkg to always use the named repository for upgrades to that package by:
+where `myrepo` is one of the tags shown in the `pkg -vv` output. pkg(8) will automatically create an annotation showing which repository a package came from, similarly to the effect of running:

-        # pkg annotate -A zsh repository myrepo
+        # pkg annotate -A pkgname repository myrepo

-<a name="pkgupdate"></a>
-### Updating remote repositories

-The first thing to do when working with remote repositories is to update from them.

-Updating remote repositories is done by the `pkg update` command.
-By default his will first update the local copies of the repository catalogues, unless you specifically configure pkg(8) otherwise.

-So, to update your remote repositories, you would execute this command:

-	# pkg update

-For more information on the remote repositories, please refer to *pkg-update(1)*.
+pkg(8) will attempt to use the same repository for any updates to this package, even if there are more recent versions available from other repositories.
+This is usually the desired behaviour.
+Otherwise see the documentation for `CONSERVATIVE_UPGRADE` in pkg.conf(5).

 <a name="pkgsearch"></a>
 ### Searching in remote package repositories

 You can search in the remote package repositories using the `pkg search` command.

-In order to search in multiple package repositories the environment variable _PACKAGESITE_ should NOT be defined, in which case `pkg search` will query the remote package databases found in the /etc/pkg/repositories file.
+If you have multiple repositories configured, `pkg search` will return results from searching each of them.
+Use the `-r reponame` option to confine your search to a specific repository.

 An example search for a package could be done like this:

 	# pkg search -x apache

 For more information on the repositories search, please refer to *pkg-search(1)*

 <a name="pkginstall"></a>
 ### Installing from remote repositories

-In order to install a package from a remote repository you need to set the _PACKAGESITE_ environment variable to point to the remote server.

-If _PACKAGESITE_ is not defined then the installation process will use multiple repositories as defined in the /etc/pkg/repositories file.

-During installation from multiple repositories the first repository that is found to has the package is the first one that pkg will use during the installation.
-If that repository is not accessible for some reason, then the next repository which contains the package is the one that is tried.
+pkg(8) will install a package from the highest priority repository that contains the package and that allows the solver to satisfy the package dependencies.
+This may entail reinstalling existing packages from a different repository.

 The process continues until the package is fetched and installed, or all remote repositories fail to fetch the package.

 Remote installations of packages using pkg are done by the `pkg install` command.

 Here's an example installation of few packages: